 You will see bubbles forming on the surface of the SMARTIE and eventually (this literally takes FOREVER), some candy will break off the edges.
 This experiment could give an example of how erosion works but Experiment 2 with the candy NERDS would accomplish the same thing – it’s a bit quicker and more exciting.

 GATHERING SUPPLIES: We used a coat hanger, 4 total cupcake cups, yarn, a hole punch and some M&M’s.

-RESULTS: My three year old chose a side to pour the M&M’s into and I made her guess what would happen (develop a hypothesis), the she poured the M&M’s into the side she selected.
-We watched as the hanging moved to that side.
-I asked her what she thought that meant.
-She said, “there are ‘too many’ M&M’s on that side”.
-Basically, she was right but I helped her understand it wasn’t that their were ‘too many’, but that one side was heavier than the other side.
+RESULTS: My three year old chose a side to pour the M&M’s into and I made her guess what would happen (develop a hypothesis).
+She poured the M&M’s into the side she selected.
+We watched as the hanger moved to that side.
+I asked her what she thought happened and why.
+She said, “there are ‘too many’ M&M’s on that side so it went down”.
+Basically, she was right but I helped her understand it wasn’t that there were ‘too many’, but that one side was heavier than the other side.
 Then my one year old knocked them out of the cups and the M&M’s were eaten… so our experiment ended (HAHA!).

 Side Note: During the experiments, we had several candy spills.
 My toddler surprised me and completely gathered her own supplies, designed and made her own pulley system to help bring the candy up from the floor.
 I was in complete and utter awe of her thinking and creativity.
 It made me feel like I was doing something right as a ‘Momgineer’.

 If you do a web search for “Halloween candy STEM experiments”, tons will pop up!
 I personally LOVED this website and wished we could have done the Pop Rocks experiment – but we didn’t have Pop Rocks.